GEO-Protocol/specs-protocol/transactions/transactions.md

 ```
 <img src="https://github.com/GEO-Project/specs-protocol/blob/master/transactions/resources/chart4.svg">

-In case if `Coordinator` responds with `abort` (for example, because required amount could not be collected on discovered paths) — transaction must be simply rejected `[Stage B]`.
-Amounts reservations might be safely dropped as well.

-**Warn:** all other requests, related to this operation (for example, from other nodes) must be dropped, so each one node must remember this transaction for some period of time, and reject all requests, related to it. `todo: specify memory timeout from source`.
+**Warn:** all other requests, related to this operation (for example, from other nodes) **must** be ignored.

-#### Case 3: No coordinator response:
+#### Case 3: No coordinator response
+In case if no response was received from the `Coordinator` — one of 3 things might take place:
+  1. `Coordinator` goes offline unexpectedly and/or is unable to proceed.
+  1. Network segmentation takes place and no network packets are delivered/received to/from the node/`Coordinator`.
+  1. `Coordinator` behaves destructively and doesn't responds to the nodes requests.

+In all cases, it is safe for the middle-ware node to drop the transaction and related amounts reserves [(Stage B)](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#stage-b-middle-wares-node-behaviour-after-transaction-reject).

 ```mermaid
 sequenceDiagram
     B->>Coordinator (D): Is TA still alive?